Title 17. Education

 (h) The confidential advisor shall advise the alleged victim of, and provide written information regarding, both the alleged victim’s rights and the institution’s responsibilities regarding orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a court of competent jurisdiction or by the institution.

-(j) No later than the beginning of the 2016-2017 academic year, the institution shall appoint an adequate number of confidential advisors.
+(j) The institution shall appoint an adequate number of confidential advisors.
 The Board of Regents shall determine the adequate number of confidential advisors for an institution, based upon its size, no later than January 1, 2022, and on January first annually thereafter.

 (k) Each institution that enrolls fewer than five thousand students may partner with another institution in their system or region to provide the services described in this Subsection.
 However, this Paragraph shall not absolve the institution of its obligations under this Part.

 (l) Each institution may offer the same accommodations to the accused that are hereby required to be offered to the alleged victim.